A-Jordan-95/COP4521_python_project/README.md

     - 2. build above graphics into game once gathered
     - 3. build menu/transition screens
     - 4. gameplay design:
-      - choose layout <side view platformer/top view static map>
-      - choose physics engine to use <built in arcade physics_engine/pymunk>
-      - choose how to advance to next level <gen programming/python>
-      - <build in extras like guns/shields/extra lives etc.>
+      - platformer with multiple levels
+      - initial goal of five total levels for the game
-    - 5. implementation of game physics once above have been decided
+    - 5. implementation of game physics/flow rules
-    - 6. streeeeeeeetch goals:
+    - 6. stretch goals:
-        <connect game with a SQL backend using python libraries and
-        deploy as a web application with a site that tracks details such as high scores, and allows user profiles etc.>
+        - connect game with a SQL backend using python libraries and deploy as a web application with a site that tracks details such as high scores, and allows user profiles etc.
-          - (Alex): I have some experience with the database part of this (not a lot) and really haven't looked into the web application part at all so this is more if we get more team members than we currently have and have the time/capability to pull it off.
-           -  I would also like to help with drawing/gathering of graphics for the game and would like to work on game physics and rules.

-          - (Nick): I can work on building the menu/transitions for the game, as well as the layout and other gameplay aspects.

-          -  (Paul): I have some experience drawing pixel art for games so if we're cool with that style I definetly up for handling the graphics; if not, I would still like to work on the graphics, but I probably wouldn't draw everything myself.
-          I am also very interesested in working on the level desgin of the game.
+            - research feasibility of using flask for this task and decide